prayge/radiopaedia-stack-scraper/README.md

 ## Todo

+- [ ] Last image of carousel stack not downloaded.
+- [ ] Only use confirmend diagnosis with options for Confirmed Substantiated, possible and probable
+- [ ] SQL Database of all cases within an article
+- [ ] specify container to be downloaded
+- [ ] Stack to DICOM
+-
+## Completed

 - [x] Download caro of static images and caro of scorll and statics
 - [x] change ```title``` to image caption on arcitle page
-- [ ] Stack to DICOM
 - [x] JSON/CSV with patient data
 - [x] JSON/CSV with Citation, DIO, Data.
 - [x] only scroll up by bar height
 - [x] change the way height is calulcated
-- [ ] Stack to nifti or dicom
+- [x] Stack to nifti or dicom
-- [ ] Only use confirmend diagnosis with options for Confirmed Substantiated, possible and probable
-- [ ] SQL Database of all cases within an article
-- [ ] specify container to be downloaded